Ignimbrit/Webseite_Blogdown/content/authors/admin/_index.md

 - Visitors
 ---

-Sören Wilke is a geoscientist and mineralogist working as a project engineer at AKVO Jungk Consult GmbH.
+Sören Wilke is a geoscientist and mineralogist working as a project engineer at AKVO GmbH.
 His focus areas include the more complex aspects of hydrogeochemical interdependencies in contaminated soils and groundwater bodies as well as modelling the geological geometries controlling contaminant flows.